galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Process occurrence data

-For the modelling, we need to the choose the occurrences we want to use.
-There is 4 ways to do it in Wallace in the **2 Process Occ** panel:
+For the modeling, we need to the choose the occurrences we want to use.
+There is 4 ways to do this in Wallace in the **2 Process Occ** panel:

 1. Selecting occurrences on the map by delimiting an interesting geographic area
 2. Removing occurrences by ID
-3. Delimiting a spacial thin
+3. Delimiting a spatial thin

-   This allow to select occurrences by setting a minimum distance (in km) between the different occurrences.
+   This allows to select occurrences by setting a minimum distance (in km) between the different occurrences.
 For example, by typing 30km, we will get all the occurrences on the map which are at minimum 30km from each other.

 4. Considering all the occurrences